einarwh/experiments-in-powerblog/content/blog-posts/bix-it-pix-it-in-the-browser.md

 }
 ```

 Problem solved!
 Now we can easily create an HTML page with some JQuery to showcase our pix-it images.
-Here’s one way to do it:
+Here's one way to do it:

 ```html
 <html>